school students from nine primary schools will get better access to high-quality primary school education.

 families will become economically self-sufficient and able to provide direct essential services and care for their children.

-Since 2014 the Hempel Foundation has worked with SOS Children’s Villages in the Sheikh District of Somaliland to improve learning outcomes and wellbeing of vulnerable girls and boys.
+Since 2014 the Hempel Foundation has worked with SOS Children’s Villages in the Sheikh District of Somaliland to improve learning outcomes and wellbeing of vulnerable children.
+Between 2014-2017 have the project improved access to primary education for approximately 1500 school children.
+This project is a continuation of the three-year intervention and is based on the recommendations therefrom with a specific focus on child rights, gender inequality, child protection and consolidation learning through mentorship.

 Childrens rights is a substantial part of the education for both students and teachers